Dawn Burrell: Culinary career

 Burrell appeared as a contestant on the Cutthroat Kitchen episode "Fowl Play," the "Knife Strife" episode of Chopped, and the Man vs. Master: Chef Battle episode "Dim Sum You Lose Sum".
 She competed on Top Chef: Portland, which aired in 2021.
 She finished in the top three, making it to the season finale.
 Burrell said of her success on the show, “My platform is extremely important […] I’m happy to reveal on national TV that Black women can cook at a high level.
 Let’s normalize it.”
-She then returned for Top Chef: World All-Stars, which aired in 2023.
-Burrell was eliminated in the second episode, placing 15th.
+She then returned for Top Chef: World All-Stars, which aired in 2023, but was eliminated in the second episode.